Originate/exocom/README.md

 which uses this library internally.

-## Add an Exorelay to your application
+## Add an ExoRelay to your application

 ```javascript
 ExoRelay = require("exorelay");